-Moderation approach to main assessment: Universal non-blind double marking
+Moderation approach to main assessment: Universal Non-Blind Double Marking of the whole cohort

 Assessment Feedback: Direct written and oral feedback from the Lecturer.

 Failure Redemption: Resubmission of project work.

 Requires an enhanced Disclosure and Baring Service (DBS) check.
 Not available to visiting and exchange students.
 Number of places on the module contingent on the availability of school and/or college placements.